 This section provides that an individual will be deemed to have temporary authority to act as a loan originator for 120 days under the S.A.F.E.
-Mortgage Licensing Act of 2008 if such person is (1) a registered loan originator who becomes employed by a state-licensed mortgage company or (2) a state-licensed loan originator who becomes employed by a state-licensed mortgage company in a different state.
+Mortgage Licensing Act of 2008 if such person is (1) a registered loan originator who becomes employed by a state-licensed mortgage company or (2) a state-licensed loan originator who becomes employed by a state-licensed mortgage company or officials who make good faith errors related to the collection, furnishing, or dissemination of information with respect to people registered with the Nationwide Mortgage Licensing System and Registry.